Kashika08/CSC510_ShopSync_Group40/proj1/Essay.md

 We effectively handled our work by assigning specific projects among team members.
 We first looked closely at the code and documentation for each project.
-After acquiring a thorough grasp, we talked about our options and chose the most promising concept.The teamwork within our group played a crucial role in turning the assignment into a successful and functional project.
+After acquiring a thorough grasp, we talked about our options and chose the most promising concept.
+The teamwork within our group played a crucial role in turning the assignment into a successful and functional project.